Ryantayy/WebDev636/README.md

 Function: edit_runs() <br>
 Description: Allows users to edit the runs for specific drivers and courses. <br>
 Template: edit_runs.html <br>
-Data Passed: List of drivers, courses, and runs based on selected criteria. <br>
+Data Passed: List of drivers, courses, and runs based on selected criteria, success message. <br>
 Data Relationship: Users select a driver and/or course, and the corresponding run details are fetched from the database.
-This data is then passed to the edit_runs.html template for display and editing. <br><p/>
+This data is then passed to the edit_runs.html template for display and editing.
+Upon successful update, the success message will then display. <br><p/>

 <p>/edit_individual_run： <br>
 Function: edit_individual_run() <br>
 Description: Allows users to edit the details of an individual run.<br>
 Template: edit_individual_run.html <br>
-Data Passed: Details of the selected run, errors(if there are validation errors in the form) <br>
+Data Passed: Details of the selected run, errors(if there are validation errors in the form), success message. <br>
 Data Relationship: Run details are fetched from the database based on the provided driver ID, course ID, and run number.
 If the users submit the form with updates, the data is validated and, if valid the run details are updated in the database.
 If there are validation errors, the errors list is passed to the edit_individual_run.html template along with the run details for display and editing.
-On successful update, the same data will then be passed to the edit_run route and the updated data will then display. <br><p/>
+On successful update, the same data will then be passed to the edit_run route and the updated data and success message will then display. <br><p/>

 <p>/add_driver: <br>
 Function: add_driver() <br>
 Description: Allows the user to add a new driver. <br>
 Template: add_driver.html <br>
-Data Passed: List of available cars, caregivers, and potential error messages. <br>
+Data Passed: Details of the new driver, list of available cars, caregivers, potential error messages and success message. <br>
 Data Relationship: When the page is loaded, the add_driver() function fetches the list of available cars and caregivers from the database, which is then passed to the add_driver.html template to populate the respective dropdowns.
 When a form submission is detected (via POST request), the same add_driver() function is responsible for data validation and database insertion.
-If there are any validation errors, the function repopulates the form fields with the entered data and shows relevant error messages. <br><p/>
+If there are any validation errors, the function repopulates the form fields with the entered data and shows relevant error messages.
+Upon successful update, the success message will display. <br><p/>

 **3. Assumptions and design decisions:** <br>
 Assumptions: